bdsp-core/morgoth/README.md

 - Spike detection: No / Spike (binary)
 - Spike localization: No / Focal Spike / Generalized Spike  (in the same order as each column in the corresponding output file)
 - IIIC classification: Other / Seizure / LPD / GPD / LRDA / GRDA (in the same order as each column in the corresponding output file)
-- Sleep staging: Awake / N1 / N2 / N3 / REM (in the same order as each column in the corresponding output file)
+- Sleep staging (5 stages): Awake / N1 / N2 / N3 / REM (in the same order as each column in the corresponding output file)
+- Sleep staging (3 stages): Awake / N1 / N2 (in the same order as each column in the corresponding output file)
 ## 📁 Directory Structure

 ```